 How serious is the situation in Belarus and how should one evaluate the response of Lukashenka and the Belarusian health authorities?

 As of April 8, the number of positive cases of Covid-19 exceeded 1,000, with 13 reported deaths.
 Over 75% of the cases were in the city of Minsk, ostensibly because most of the testing is carried out in the capital city, the center of the health system.
-In Minsk city, a day earlier, 497 people were in hospital, 25 had recovered, and 5 people had died.
-Five more deaths were reported in Viciebsk region in the north, and the remaining three in Minsk region, but outside the city.
+In Minsk city, a day earlier, 497 people were in the hospital, 25 had recovered, and 5 people had died.
+Five more deaths were reported in the Viciebsk region in the north, and the remaining three in the Minsk region, but outside the city.
 About 43,000 people had been tested.